-An approx snapshot is the concept of having the approx cache state of a particular point in time.
+An approx snapshot is a concept of a snapshoting (archiving/restoring) of approx cache data.
 The approx snapshots only contain the 'Repository metadata' parts.
 The tool 'ngcp-approx-snapshots' is designed to create/manage/export/import approx snapshots between different installations (e.g. LAB and PROD).
 It allows syncing Debian packages versions between systems and guarantees installation state consistency between production and the code tested by QA in the LAB, etc.